avs2805/ColumbiaX-Robotics-Project1/README.md

 # Project1-ColumbiaX-Robotics
-Project1- ColumbiaX Robotics - EdX - Introduction to ROS, Simple Pub/Sub, Message Generation

-TwoInts Message creation - Modify the cmakelists.txt file
+This assignment covers Introduction to ROS, Writing a simple Publisher/Subscriber, and custom message generation in ROS.

+The message is called: 'TwoInts'

+Steps:
+1. Define TwoInts.msg
+2. Modify CMakeLists.txt for the package
+3. Build package